vim55/Justtweet-Web-Application/README.md

 2. Ensure that the terminal displays "connected to MongoDB."
    - If not, modify the following line in `app.js`: `mongoose.connect('<your MongoDB URL>')`

-Then, run the frontend following these steps:
+Then, run the frontend using the following steps:
 1. Navigate to the JustTweet frontend directory in your terminal.
 2. Run the following command: `npm start`